dgbarrett/julia-mnist/README.md

 Usage
 -----

-The user must first download the MNIST data files from http://yann.lecun.com/exdb/mnist/ and place them in the data directory of this module.
+The user must first download the MNIST data files from http://yann.lecun.com/exdb/mnist/ and place them in the data directory.

 To use the module in your code: